shaswat-m/PolyBranchX/README.md

 For any support regarding the implementation of the source code, contact the developers at:
 * Shaswat Mohanty (shaswatm@stanford.edu)
 * Wei Cai (caiwei@stanford.edu)

-FOr clarifications on the theoretical approach reach out to
+For clarifications on the theoretical approach reach out to
 * Zhenyuan Zhang (zzy@stanford.edu)
 * Jose Blanchett (jose.blanchett@stanford.edu)